diego-curiel/Spitfire/README.md

 Each DataFrame contains only the rows corresponding to a single category, preserving the original data order.
 Finally, it saves each DataFrame as a separate Excel file.
 ## Options
 *  -h, --help            show this help message and exit
 *  -i, --input INPUT     Path to the input file.
 *  -c, --category-column CATEGORY_COLUMN
                         Name of the column that contains the categories (case sensitive).
+*  -m, --max-row MAX_ROW
+                        Set the max_row per sheet for the entire file
 *  -u, --uppercase       Set all strings inside the dataset to uppercase, including the file header.
 ## Function Example
 ### original.file.csv
 | index |category|